-Before joining the University of Toronto in 2012, Sunil was a Director with the Ontario Ministry of Economic Development and Innovation where he led the government’s efforts to modernize its regulatory environment.
-He has also held senior executive and policy roles with the Cabinet Office, Ministries of Finance and Intergovernmental Affairs and federal Treasury Board Secretariat.
+Before joining the University of Toronto, Sunil held senior executive and policy roles with the Ontario Ministry of Economic Development and Innovation, Cabinet Office, Ministries of Finance and Intergovernmental Affairs and federal Treasury Board Secretariat.
 He joined the federal civil service through the Recruitment of Policy Leaders initiative in 2003.

-Sunil is regularly asked to speak about the future of work, technology and social policy at conferences in Canada and abroad.
-He has contributed expert commentary and advice on policy issues to a range of organizations and media outlets, including the G-20, World Economic Forum, Brookings Institution, Globe and Mail, Toronto Star, CBC Radio and Television, CTV News, The Washington Post, The Guardian, Maclean’s, Ottawa Citizen, the National Governors Association, Policy Options, TVO, the OECD, senior elected and bureaucratic officials from all three levels of government in Canada and many domestic and international private sector firms from the banking, real estate, oil and gas, technology and retail sectors.
+Sunil is frequently invited to speak at conferences in Canada and abroad.
+He has contributed expert commentary and advice to a range of organizations and media outlets, including the G-20, World Economic Forum, Brookings Institution, Globe and Mail, Toronto Star, CBC, Washington Post, Guardian and OECD.

 Sunil has taught undergraduate, master's and executive education courses at the University of Toronto and Ryerson University since 2009.
 He is a Fellow of the Public Policy Forum and Brookfield Institute.
 He holds degrees from LSE, Osgoode Hall Law School and the University of Western Ontario.